WunchLab/GTA-Emissions-Gaussian-Clusters-Updated/README.md

 I would recommend creating a virtual environment to install all the dependencies and run the notebook.

+Runtime on Jupyterlab is quite long; Spyder and Pycharm work better.

 Packages to install:
 folium, sklearn, pandas, numpy, matplotlib, scipy